sourin00/MaterialChipsInputDemo/README.md

 ### Prerequisites

-Must have SDK 28 included in dependency either support library or androidX and material I have used androidX and material
+Must have SDK 28 included in dependency either support library or androidX and material.
+I have used androidX and material

 ```